edunham/slides/think_git.rst

     :scale: 150%

 * Parallel repos (or possibly divergent)
-* Duplicating the "center" of the centralized VCS
+* Act like the "center" of the centralized VCS

 Pull Requests
 -------------